306-668-8810 ext 145

 Patient Engagement & Empowerment Platform Lead, SCPOR

-Malori has had several interactions as a patient and a family member in the Saskatchewan health care system.
+Malori has had several interactions as a patient and a family member in Saskatchewan's health care system.
 This has led her to have a keen interest in patient- and family-centred care.
-She joins HQC to continue to support the integration of this philosophy throughout Saskatchewan.
+Her work at HQC supports the integration of this philosophy throughout Saskatchewan.
 Malori is also a certified Lean Leader.

 306-668-8810 ext 107